FAQs

 No, you can’t get a travel insurance policy in Nepal, so you need to buy from your place, which should be the area, the elevation targeted, and emergency evacuation covered at any height you will visit.

-How safe to the solo woman traveler in Nepal?
+How safe is the solo woman traveler in Nepal?

 Traveling to Nepal with us is very safe for a solo woman.
-Our staff respects our guests and doesn’t show any harmful activities, and we suggest being kind to the field staff too.
+Our staff respects our guests and doesn’t engage in harmful activities.
+We also suggest being kind to the field staff.

 Are there off-the-beaten trekking trails in Nepal?